EMES77/pipresents-dotw/README.md

 - for each day of the week place a .mov and/or .jpg file with naming conditions as follows in the root of the USB-Stick

-...The script checks the day of the week it is
+...The script checks the day of the week

-the weekdays are names 1-7 starting on Monday
+- the weekdays are named 1-7 starting on Monday

-- ...and which time it is (current periods in the script)
+...and which time it is (current periods in the script)

 - _morgens (morning) (after 6:00h)
 - _mittags (noon) (between 11:00h and 15:00h)
 - _abends (evening) (between 15:00h and 22:00h) or
 - _nachts (night) (between 22:00h and 06:00)

-so for example the monday-morning files are called
+for example the monday-morning files are called
--> "1_morgens.mov" and the picture "1_morgens.jpg"
+- "1_morgens.mov" and the picture "1_morgens.jpg"

 thuesday noon would be
--> "2_mittags.mov"
+- "2_mittags.mov"

-###call the script on boot
+###call the script when your Pi boots
 type in terminal
 ```
 sudo nano /etc/xdg/lxsession/LXDE/autostart